mhrons/mhrons.github.io/docs/pv_smooth.md

 - Increasing the value of SE parameter significantly increases the accumulation rate by the PLPF method (Figure 5, Figure 9), which is for all values SE > 0 much higher than by the SPLPF method.
 For some SE values, the PLPF method even exceeds the LPF method in its accumulation rate.
 The accumulation rate increases only slightly in the SPLPF method, and less so the higher the filter order.

 ### Smoothing quality by LPF order
 Filter order is the third OLAP dimension, impact of which was analyzed together with the prediction error.
-We analyzed the LPF orders 1 to 4:
+We analyzed the LPF orders 1 to 4 (figures 10 to 21):

 - Filter order does not affect the smoothing quality of PLPF method and for small filter orders, the smoothing quality of PLPF is better than that of SPLPF.
-- Increasing of the filter order improves the smoothing quality of SPLPF, which becomes technically equivalent with PLPF from the 3rd order onwards.
+- Increasing the filter order from 1 to 3 significantly improves the quality of SPLPF smoothing, given simulated prediction error (Figures 10-13, 16-18).
-- Increasing of the filter order only slightly reduces the accumulation rate by the PLPF method.
+- Increasing the filter order only slightly reduces the accumulation rate by PLPF smoothing.
 The accumulation rate by PLPF is always substantially larger than by SPLPF.
-- Increasing of the filter order appreciably reduces the accumulation rate by the SPLPF method. ***By increasing the filter order with a relatively small prediction error, SPLPF gradually converges to the accumulation rate induced by the IPLPF method.***
+- Increasing the filter order from 1 to 3 significantly reduces the accumulation rate by SPLPF smoothing, given simulated prediction error (Figures 13-15, 19-21). ***By means of optimal filter order with a relatively small prediction error, SPLPF shrinks the accumulation rate close to the IPLPF method.***

 ## Summary
 The signal GI(t) is plotted as measured, predicted, and smoothed by the four different smoothing methods.
 Finally, a daily time course of the specific accumulated energy GX [Wh/m2] is displayed, corresponding to the smoothing method.
 Performance of the 3rd-order low-pass filter is shown by the graphs.
 Two days with strong solar intermittency have been selected for the simulation: a day with medium solar exposure 3.0 kWh/m2, and a day with high solar exposure 5.9 kWh/m2 (measured at the above-specified plane of incidence).
 Time advance Δt = 30 minutes was applied in order to achieve a desired smoothing effect on both selected days.
-Accumulation rate by the four different smoothing methods is aggregated, based on the measured GI(t) signal.
+Accumulation rate by the four different smoothing methods has benn aggregated, based on the measured GI(t) signal.
 The results are summarized in Table 2 and Table 3: In the column "ΔGX", a difference between the maximum and minimum specific accumulated energy is calculated by the expression (4).
 In the column "Throughput", a total daily flow of the specific energy through the accumulator is calculated by (5).
 For a comparison, the daily specific global exposure at the plane of incidence is  displayed too.

 ### Accumulated energy by smoothing
 <figure markdown>